VedantBende/CineTvPlus-App/README.md

 - **Robust Authentication & Sync**: Seamless email and social login via Clerk, instantly synced with a custom MongoDB backend.
 - **Admin-Controlled Access Gate**: New users are placed behind a "Request Access" gate upon signup.
 An administrative layer must manually approve, reject, or revoke network access.
+- **📧 Email Notification System**: Users receive automatic, branded email updates when their access status changes (Approved, Rejected, or Revoked), ensuring they stay informed about their account status.
 - **Dynamic Media Browsing**: Explore thousands of movies and TV shows securely via the TMDB API, featuring Trending, Popular, Now Playing, and Top Rated sections.
 - **Personalized Watchlists**: Save and manage a persistent list of favorites scoped directly to your account.
 - **Watch History Tracking**: Automatically tracks the content you interact with for easy resume viewing.
 - **Admin Dashboard**: A dedicated, role-based control panel to monitor platform metrics and moderate the user base.
 - **Light & Dark Modes**: Complete styling overhauls specifically crafted for both light mode enthusiasts and dark cinematic experiences.

+---

+## 📧 Email Notification System

+The platform features a robust, automated email notification system to maintain transparency with users regarding their access requests.

+- **Overview**: Non-intrusive notifications sent directly to the user's registered email.
+- **Triggers**:
+  - **Approved**: A welcome email with immediate access to the platform.
+  - **Rejected**: A professional notification regarding the application status.
+  - **Revoked**: Security notification when access has been removed by an admin.
+- **How it Works**:
+  1. Admin takes an action in the Dashboard.
+  2. The custom **Nodemailer** utility is triggered with branded HTML templates.
+  3. The email is delivered via **Gmail SMTP** with secure app-password authentication.

 ---